Howell, Tar Heels make big rally to beat Wake Forest 59-53 - WHIZ News

 Howell’s 20-yard keeper capped a comeback from 21 down midway through the third quarter for the Tar Heels (6-2, 6-2 Atlantic Coast Conference), tying the program record for biggest comeback in a win.
 That was part of a run of 35 unanswered points after falling behind 45-24, with Howell and the Tar Heels’ offense rolling nearly all day at a record-setting pace.

+UNC finished with a program-record 742 yards, with coach Mack Brown calling it “one of the best offensive performances that I’ve ever been around.”

+“We get mad at them now when there is a stop,” Brown said.
+“That’s how good they’ve been.”

-UNC finished with a program-record 742 yards, highlighted by huge performances from receivers Dazz Newsome (10 catches for 189 yards) and Dyami Brown (eight catches for 163 yards) as each hauled in two of Howell’s scoring throws.
+Howell wasn’t the only one to have a huge output.
+Receivers Dazz Newsome (10 catches for 189 yards) and Dyami Brown (eight catches for 163 yards) made big plays downfield and each had two TD grabs, including a 75-yard score for Newsome in the first quarter.

-Javonte Williams added a 15-yard touchdown run with 2:39 left that helped keep UNC in control late.
+Javonte Williams followed Howell’s keeper by running for a 15-yard touchdown run with 2:39 left that helped keep UNC in control late.

 Sam Hartman threw for a career-best 429 yards and four touchdowns to lead the Demon Deacons (4-3, 3-3), who had their own huge offensive output with 606 yards.
 Jaquarii Roberson had 12 catches for 167 yards and two scores while Donavon Greene added eight catches for 170 yards and two scores of his own — the second being an 18-yarder that put Wake Forest up by 21 with 6:56 left in the third.